Joint Message Detection and Channel Estimation for Unsourced Random Access in Cell-Free User-Centric Wireless Networks: System Model and Problem Definition

-The {\em small scale} fading coefficients between any user and any RU antenna are i.i.d. $\sim \Cc\Nc(0,1)$ RVs (independent Rayleigh fading), such that the channel vector between a user in $\Lc_u$ and the $M$-antenna array of RU $b$ is $\sim \Cc\Nc(\zerov, g_{u,b} \Id_M)$.
-Consequently, the aggregated channel vector from a user in $\Lc_u$ to the $F \eqdef BM$ antennas of the RUs is a $1 \times F$ Gaussian vector distributed as
+We assume that the small-scale fading coefficients between any user and any RU antenna are i.i.d. $\sim \Cc\Nc(0,1)$ random variables (independent Rayleigh fading).
+Under this assumption, the channel vector between a user in $\Lc_u$ and the $M$-antenna array of RU $b$ follows $\Cc\Nc(\zerov, g_{u,b} \Id_M)$.
+While this is a common assumption, the model can be further generalized by considering Rician fading, antenna correlations, and other effects.